CausticEngineer/cv/index.md

 **Startup Co-Founder** <br>
 _Moscow Russia, Bali Indonesia (2014 - 2015)_ <br>
 Developed surfers detection system, which is capable to detect and track surfers on waves by pan-tilt-zoom camera. <br>
-Responsible for models training, development scripts for semi-auto labeling and development part of tracking system. <br>
+Responsible for models training, development of scripts for semi-auto labeling and development of tracking system. <br>
 [Example of field tests on Bali Island](https://www.youtube.com/watch?v=FGDQTwgcGQM)

 ___